tify-iiif-viewer/tify/UPGRADING.md

 # Upgrading TIFY

+## Any prior release to v0.27

+- The initially displayed page is now determined by the manifest’s `startCanvas`.
+To keep the previous behavior of starting with the first page regardless of `startCanvas`, add `pages: [1]` to TIFY’s options.

 ## Any prior release to v0.26

 - Support for setting the manifest URL via query parameter `manifest` has been removed.
 If you need this feature, use something like this: